Our Council and Patron

 Mitchell Petrie is an experienced director and former partner of KPMG Australia.
 He has significant experience in corporate governance, enterprise risk management and statutory financial reporting.

-Mr Petrie has audited a range of clients in the public, private and not-for-profit sectors in areas such as transport, construction and infrastructure, utilities and diversified industrials.
-In addition to his role as an external audit partner, he was the partner-in-charge of the KPMG Queensland Risk Advisory Services practice and the national Major Projects Advisory practice.
+In addition to his role as an external audit partner, he was the partner in-charge of the KPMG Queensland Risk Advisory Services practice and the national Major Projects Advisory practice.

 Council Member - Professor Emeritus Janet Verbyla